-- Special Terms and Conditions - The Agency provided an update on the STCs.
-The Agency listed which STCs have been completed and provided a review of upcoming STCs that have forthcoming due dates. - Reimbursement and Funding Methodology Document - The Agency provided an update on the RFMD.
-The RFMD must be approved prior to the release of Demonstration Year Seven LIP payments. - Letters of Agreement (LOAs)
+Special Terms and Conditions (STCs)

+The Agency provided an update on the STCs.
+The Agency listed which STCs have been completed and provided a review of upcoming STCs that have forthcoming due dates.

+Reimbursement and Funding Methodology Document (RFMD)

+The Agency provided an update on the RFMD.
+The RFMD must be approved prior to the release of Demonstration Year Seven (DY7) LIP payments.
+Approval of the document was received on October 16, 2012.

+Letters of Agreement (LOAs)

 The Agency discussed the status of the LOAs and the hospital rate development timeline.
-The Agency then summarized the ongoing discussion regarding the diagnostic related groups (DRGs) methodology for hospital inpatient reimbursement and the possible upcoming relationship with the LIP program funding.
+The Agency then summarized the ongoing discussion regarding diagnostic related groups (DRGs) and the possible upcoming relationship with the LIP program funding.